Disc Injuries are common with auto accidents

 Disc herniation treatment in Dade, Broward and Palm Beach counties:

 Our goal at Chiropractic and Rehabilitation of South Florida is to provide our patients with an exceptional experience when they walk through our doors.
 Quality services are the least we can provide to help patients through the stressful times after a car accident.
 We also provide transportation to each of our offices for any auto accident complications.
-Call Dr. Michael White for a complete evaluation of your disc injuries today at 855-954-2273.
+Call today for a complete evaluation of your disc injuries at 855-954-2273.